josepm/R-Examples/README.txt

 1) The data points are of the form:
 Sum_{k=0}^N a_k sin(2 * pi * f_k * t)+ b_k cos(2 * pi * f_k * t) + noise
 The step functions are obtained by taking the ceiling value of each point.
-2) There seems to be a bug in R that makes the pvalues of the parameters be misreported.

 Polynomial Regressions and Predictions
 The r-poly-regs-pred.[py,rb] files perform least squares and/or quantile